Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Guardians

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 90th, and he is 19th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 89th, and he is 15th in the league in slugging.

-- He has hit a long ball in nine games this season (15.3%), homering in 4.1% of his chances at the plate.
+- In 16.7% of his games this year, he has gone deep, and 4.4% of his trips to the dish.

-- Gurriel has picked up an RBI in 40.7% of his games this season, with more than one RBI in 16.9% of his games.
-He has also driven in three or more runs in four contests.
+- Gurriel has driven in a run in 25 games this year (41.7%), including 10 games with more than one RBI (16.7%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.